 When shoppers fish for home decor, Pier 1 wants to be sure they catch something.
-The company sells more than 6,000 items (imported from more than 50 countries) through more than 1,050 Pier 1 Imports stores across North America.
+The company sells more than 6,000 items (imported from more than 50 countries) through more than 1,070 Pier 1 Imports stores across North America.
 Its stores offer a wide selection of indoor and outdoor furniture, lamps, vases, baskets, ceramics, dinnerware, candles, and other decorative accessories.
 Pier 1 To-Go allows shoppers to order and reserve items online for pick up and payment in its stores.
-In addition, the company supplies merchandise to about 45 stores in Mexico owned by Grupo Sanborns.
-In a bid to boost profits, Pier 1 has shuttered more than 200 stores, slashed spending, and refined its merchandise assortment.
+In addition, the company supplies merchandise to more than 55 stores in Mexico owned by Grupo Sanborns.
+After a rough patch in the 2000s, Pier 1 appears to have gotten its house in order.

-Pier 1 Imports operates about 970 stores in 49 US states and another 81 locations across Canada.
+Texas-based Pier 1 Imports operates about 990 stores in 49 US states and another 80 locations across Canada.
 The company supplies merchandise and licenses its name to in-store departments at 47 Sears stores in Mexico and one in El Salvador.

 Sales and Marketing

 The company's spending on advertising has increased with its improved financial performance.
 Pier 1 spent $76.1 million on advertising in fiscal 2014, versus $71.2 million and $62.4 million in 2013 and 2012, respectively.